junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 ## Storing Processed Data in GridDB

-GridDB will be used to store the markdown data from GPT4 after the image is processed and the data result is cleaned up.
-To store the data in GridDB, we will use the `saveData` function.
+After image processing and data cleanup, we can store the result in GridDB.
+We will use the `saveData` function, a wrapper function for the `put` operation in GridDB.
 This function is in the `server/griddbservices.js` file:

 ```js
 export async function saveData({ tableData }) {